Unmanned combat aerial vehicle: Elbit Hermes 450

 The Israeli Air Force, which operates a squadron of Hermes 450s out of Palmachim Airbase south of Tel Aviv, has adapted the Hermes 450 for use as an assault UAV, reportedly equipping it with two Hellfire missiles or, according to various sources, two Rafael-made missiles.
-According to Israeli, Palestinian, Lebanese, and independent reports, the Israeli assault UAV has seen aggressive attacks on the Gaza Strip and was used intensively in the Second Lebanon War.
+According to Israeli, Palestinian, Lebanese, and independent reports, the Israeli assault UAV has been used in the Gaza Strip and was used intensively in the Second Lebanon War.
 Israel has not denied this capability, but to date, its policy has been to not officially confirm it either.